The Barrack

 Dragoncillo Puppet Troupe

-Dragoncillo is a puppetry troupe comprised of university scholars specializing in golden age theatre: Jason Yancey (Grand Valley State University); Esther Fernández (Independent Scholar); Jonathan Wade (Brigham Young University); Jared White (Hillsdale College); and Alejandra Juno Rodríguez -Villar (Hanover College).
-The group debuted in april 2018 with a shadow puppet adaptation of the Juan Rana figure from golden age entremeses into an original production titled, “The Fabulous Johnny Frog,” and more recently, in 2024 has won the Walker Reid Comedia Production Prize with their show “¡Quijóteres!”.
+Dragoncillo is a puppetry troupe comprised of university scholars specializing in Golden Age Theater: Jason Yancey (Grand Valley State University); Esther Fernández (Independent Scholar); Jonathan Wade (Brigham Young University); Jared White (Hillsdale College); and Alejandra Juno Rodríguez -Villar (Hanover College).
+The group debuted in April 2018 with a shadow puppet adaptation of the Juan Rana figure from Golden Age entremeses in an original production titled, “The Fabulous Johnny Frog.”
+In 2024, Dragoncillo won the Walker Reid Comedia Production Prize for their show “¡Quijóteres!”
+Dragoncillo takes their shows to elementary and secondary schools, as well as universities.
+Consider reaching out to them to plan a visit to your classroom.

 Siglo Latinx